-What is Stitch Fix - A Review
+What is Stitch Fix?
+A Styling Service Review

 This online clothing sales and styling service gives you a personalized shopping experience.
 Stitch Fix lets you fill out a Style Profile.
-Next, your Personal Stylist hand picks items that work with your style and budget.
+Next, your Personal Stylist hand picks items that work with your style, sizing, and budget.
 Each box has something different in it.
 Your curated selection of clothing, accessories, and possibly even shoes is all there for you to try in the comfort of your home.

 After you’ve tried everything on, just select the items you want to keep and return the others in the prepaid USPS envelope.
 Stitch Fix always has free shipping and returns, even free exchanges for different sizes.